-If operators want manageable premiums going forwards, they'll have to invest in a proactive fleet risk management strategy.
+If fleet operators want manageable premiums going forwards, they'll have to invest in a proactive fleet risk management strategy.
 This means proving to their insurer that on-road risk is identified, minimised and managed.
 Insurers are going to want clients which can demonstrate that their policies and safety interventions actually work to reduce collisions.

-Conduct a complete risk analysis of your fleet.
+- Conduct a complete risk analysis of your fleet.
 This should move from the macro to the micro.
 The macro is the number of vehicles, your claims history, a breakdown of the kinds of collisions the fleet has, claimed for or otherwise, and the causes.
-The micro level is a detailed analysis of specific blackspots where such collisions occur; dangers at access points; dangers with specific types of road user and the places these occur; and possibly risks which spike at certain times of day or night.

-First make sure that everything in your fleet is legally compliant - vehicle maintenance, driver licencing, CPC training, tachograph compliance and so on.

-Create a full list of driver policies covering such things as vehicle and work induction, fatigue, drink and drug rules, in-cab distraction and the use of mobile technologies.
+The micro level is a detailed analysis of specific blackspots where such collisions occur; dangers at access points; dangers with specific types of road user and the places these occur; and possibly risks which spike at certain times of day or night. - First make sure that everything in your fleet is legally compliant vehicle maintenance, driver licensing, CPC training, tachograph compliance and so on. - Create a full list of driver policies covering such things as vehicle and work induction, fatigue, drink and drug rules, in-cab distraction and the use of mobile technologies.
 Make sure drivers are informed and sign to say that they understand these policies.
-It's also important to ensure that managers also respect them - the policies must be embedded in how the fleet actually operates.

-Go back to your risk analysis and identify which risks you will concentrate on first.
-It may be the biggest or it may be the easiest wins.
+It's also important to ensure that managers also respect them - the policies must be embedded in how the fleet actually operates. - Go back to your risk analysis and identify which risks you will concentrate on first.
+It may be the biggest or it may be the easy wins.
 That's a management decision.
 Many fleets focus first on speeding incidents, then mobile phone use and so on.
 A structured and targeted approach is more effective at changing the culture among drivers than trying to tackle everything at once.

-Make sure tasks and journeys are organised in the safest possible way.
-Is the driver fully trained on any additional equipment on the bus or coach, such as disability ramps?
-Do the drivers know their routes and potential risks on those routes clearly?
-For long distance journeys, do they know the safest places to park and take rest breaks?

-Once you have decided which risks you are focusing on, ensure that you can monitor breaches and enforce safe practices, whether that is through driver training, debriefings or disciplinary measures.
-Mostly, you will need technology to support you in monitoring and managing risk.

-7 Telematics has been introduced to great effect in reducing fuel burn.
-However, its one dimensional nature and the sheer volume of data means it has not had the same correlation in the reduction of damage and collisions.
-While it can capture exceptional vehicle events, such as hard braking, speed violations or fast cornering, along with other vehicle performance data, the results depend on where you set the parameters.
-A telematics system relies upon you to tell it what 'good' driving looks like.
-If you target the 10% worst offenders for specific events, you can improve your on-road performance quickly although it needs constant management and takes a lot of time.

-But telematics only shows the what, not the why.
-Studying driving breaches is useful up to a point but most poor driving is not caused by a lack of skill and so operators can see limited results when trying to 'retrain' drivers about specific habits.
+- Make sure tasks and journeys are organised in the safest possible way.
+Is the driver fully trained on any additional equipment on the truck?
+Do the drivers clearly know their routes and potential risks on those routes clearly?
+For long distance journeys, do they know the safest places to park and take rest breaks? - Once you have decided which risks you are focusing on, ensure that you can monitor breaches and enforce safe practice, whether that is through driver training, debriefings or disciplinary measures.
+Mostly, you will need technology to support you in monitoring and managing risk. - Telematics is popular within truck fleets because it can capture exceptional vehicle events, such as harsh braking, speed violations or fast cornering, as well as providing vehicle performance data.
+The results depend, of course, on where you set the parameters - a telematics system relies upon you to tell it what 'good' driving looks like.
+If you target the 10% worst offenders for specific events, you can improve your on-road performance quickly although it needs constant management and takes a lot of time. - But telematics only shows the what, not the why.
+Studying driving 8 breaches is useful up to a point but most poor driving is not caused by a lack of skill and so operators can see limited results when trying to 'retrain' drivers about specific habits.
 Many of those habits are caused by underlying behaviours, the most comprehensive and egregious of which is drivers not paying attention.
-Distracted drivers - whether eating, drinking, looking at their phones or fiddling with their running board, etc - are more likely to speed, to brake hard, to drive inconsiderately and - you've got it - to have collisions.
+Distracted drivers - whether eating, drinking or looking at their phones, etc - are more likely to speed, to brake hard, to drive inconsiderately and - you've got it to have collisions.